-4.1.7.2 Impacts of the Outrigger Telescopes Project on Transportation the first 24 months; an additional 15 workers would overlap the construction work during the last 5 months to assemble the domes and install the telescopes.
+4.1.7.2 Impacts of the Outrigger Telescopes Project on Transportation

+On-Site Construction and Installation Impacts.
+An estimated 15 construction workers would be on the project site during the first 24 months; an additional 15 workers would overlap the construction work during the last 5 months to assemble the domes and install the telescopes.
 It is assumed that each worker would have a light-duty, gasoline-fueled vehicle traveling to the site from an off-mountain location 5 days a week (approximately 120 km (75 mi) per day).
-In addition, as described in Section 4.1.1, it is assumed that a cultural monitor and an archaeologist would travel daily from off-mountain to the summit.
-Four heavyduty diesel trucks (cement, water, flatbed trucks, etc) would make 1,000 round trips over the life of the project traveling approximately 120 km (75 mi) per day.
+In addition, as described in Section 4.1.1, it is assumed that a Cultural Monitor and an Archaeologist would travel daily from off-mountain to the summit.
+Four heavy-duty diesel trucks (cement, water, flatbed trucks, etc) would make about 1,000 round trips per year traveling approximately 120 km (75 mi) per day (Dames and Moore 1999b).
+Other equipment would remain on site at Hale Pohaku and would travel from there to the summit (approximately 13.4 km (8.3 mi)) as needed.
+At any one time as many as six container loads of dome enclosures and/or telescope components would travel from the harbor at either Kawaihae or Hilo to the summit area, and would be off-loaded at the staging area and delivered to the W.M.
+Keck Observatory for assembly.